Skip Navigation

 Pharmacy School: University of South Carolina (BS Pharmacy), The University of North Carolina Eshelman School of Pharmacy (PharmD)

 About Dr. Dulaney: Dr. Dulaney is a board-certified Clinical Toxicologist with the Division of Medical Toxicology in the Department of Emergency Medicine.
 She is an Adjunct Professor at the UNC Eshelman School of Pharmacy and a Clinical Associate Professor with Wingate University School of Pharmacy.
 She is the Associate Program Director of the Medical Toxicology Fellowship and is a Fellow of the American Academy of Clinical Toxicology.
 She reviews for multiple Toxicology and Emergency Medicine journals, is on the Fatality Review Committee of America’s Poison Centers and serves on the Antidote Collective for the American Academy of Clinical Toxicology.
-Her interests are in psychiatric drug toxicity, novel substances of abuse, pediatric toxicology, and natural toxins.
+Her interests are in psychiatric drug toxicity, novel substances of abuse, pediatric toxicology and natural toxins.

 Stormi Gale, PharmD, BCPS, BCCP, FHFSA